drexler/aws-guide-for-net-developers/doc_source/gs-tools-for-net-developers.rst

 Team Foundation Server (TFS) to work with AWS services.
 You can work with |S3|, |AEBlong|,
 |CDlong|, |LAMlong|, |CFNlong|, |SQSlong| (|SQS|), and
 |SNSlong| (|SNS|).
 You can also run commands using the Windows PowerShell
 module and the AWS CLI.

+To get started with |TTSlong|, see  `AWS Tools for Microsoft Visual Studio Team Services <https://aws.amazon.com/vsts/>`_.

 AWS Tools for Windows PowerShell and PowerShell Core